BrijeshYadav05253/Document-Cucumber/Cucumber.md

 # Ghrekin Scenarios

 * Gherkin uses a set of special keywords to give structure and meaning to executable specifications.
-Each keyword is translated to many spoken languages; in this reference we’ll use English.
+Each keyword is translated to many spoken languages; in this reference, we’ll use English.

 * Most lines in a Gherkin document start with one of the keywords.